fireRun-io/firebase-logging/README.md

 `firebase-logging --project=[Firebase projectId]`

+### Example

+Start the logging to the console for project myFirerun, only for the sendReport function, and save to the savelog.txt file.

+`firebase-logging --project=myFirerun --function=sendReport --file=savelog.txt`

 ### Options

 - --help       Help
-- file       Name of the file to write the logs
+- --file       Name of the file to write the logs
+- --function   Name of specific function to view logs
 - --n          Number of log lines to pull

 ### Run using the github code